The 7 exclusively « Premier Cru » hectares of the Maurice Lepitre vineyard are located in the Rilly-la-Montagne terroir.

 Our specific relief

 Firstly, let’s look at the exposure of the vines to the sun.
 In our latitudes, the sun’s rays arrive at an angle.
-To optimize the sunshine, ideally, we plant the vines on the hillsides, this favours a good ripening of the berries.
+To optimize the sunshine, ideally, the vines have to be planted on the hillsides, to favor a good ripening of the berries.

 In Champagne, it is customary for the vine to suffer in order to produce quality grapes.
 It must undergo moderate hydric stress to favour the concentration of sugars and polyphenols in its grapes.
 The plantation on hillsides and the south and south-east exposure go in this direction by optimizing the drainage and by limiting the water supply to the vine.
 The hillsides have a higher altitude, so the climate is cooler.
 So how does this affect the Champagne wine ?
 It changes it’s freshness and acidity.